James Dolphin

-James Dolphin (born 17 June 1983, in Takapuna) is a former New Zealand sprinter who competed internationally at the 2008 Summer Olympics and Commonwealth Games.
+James William Dolphin (born 17 June 1983 in Takapuna) is a former New Zealand sprinter who competed internationally at the 2008 Summer Olympics and Commonwealth Games.

 At the 2006 Commonwealth Games in Melbourne, Australia Dolphin finished eighth in the 200 metres final.
 At the 2008 Summer Olympics he finished sixth in his heat of the 200 metres and did not advance to the next round.